Context-Dependent Autonomic Responses in Social Anxiety During Cognitive-Emotional Stress: Methodology

 \subsection{Procedure}

-Each session began with informed consent after the participant was briefed though a standard information sheet.
+Each session began with informed consent after the participant was briefed through a standard information sheet.
 This was followed by baseline EDA measurement for 2 minutes.
 They were then given a brief overview of the task with a practice session of 25 trials to get them accustomed to the task.
+The structure of the study is inspired by that measure EDA during a cognitive task~\cite{posada2016power}.
 Afterwards, they performed the main task that lasted up to 13 minutes.
 While EDA was obtained throughout the whole study, the data was later segmented to obtain EDA signals during baseline and during the 2-back task.